GyroSuperintelligence/CGM/Docs/Notes/Notes_3.md

 ### The introduction of the toroidal kernel

-When you encoded the **8-fold toroidal structure** — two polar caps and six cardinal lobes — a number of things fell into place:
+When we encoded the **8-fold toroidal structure** — two polar caps and six cardinal lobes — a number of things fell into place:

 1. **Mathematical closure**